 What is a PMO?

-A PMO (Project Management Office) can be perfectly described as a centralized entity within a particular organization that is responsible for setting standards, maintaining discipline, providing a governance body, and enforcing the right set of accountability towards managing and steering projects in a clear, concise, and consistent manner.
+A PMO (Project Management Office) can be perfectly described as a centralized entity within a particular organization that is responsible for setting standards, maintaining discipline, providing a governance body, and enforcing the right set of accountability toward managing and steering projects in a clear, concise, and consistent manner.

-- Delivering a project could never be easier; with predictable consistency and efficiency you can guarantee success
+- Delivering a project could never be easier; with predictable consistency and efficiency, you can guarantee success

 - Establishing a foundation for your company’s initiatives and managing an organizational portfolio at the same time